Brand management: History

 From the first decades of the 20th century, advertisers began to focus on developing brand personality, brand image and brand identity—concepts.
-The British advertising agency, W. S. Crawford's Ltd, began to use the concept of 'product personality' and the 'advertising idea' arguing that in order to stimulate sales and create a 'buying habit', advertising had to 'build a definitive association of ideas round the goods'.
-In the US, advertising agency, J. Walter Thompson company (JWT), was pioneering similar concepts of brand personality and brand image.
-The notion of a 'brand personality' was developed independently and simultaneously in both the US and Britain.
+The British advertising agency W. S. Crawford's Ltd began to use the concept of 'product personality' and the 'advertising idea' arguing that in order to stimulate sales and create a 'buying habit', advertising had to 'build a definitive association of ideas round the goods'.
+In the United States, advertising agency J. Walter Thompson company (JWT) was pioneering similar concepts of brand personality and brand image.
+The notion of a 'brand personality' was developed independently and simultaneously in both the United States and Britain.
 For example, in 1915 JWT acquired the advertising account for Lux soap and recommended that the traditional positioning as a product for woolen garments should be broadened so that consumers would see it as a soap for use on all fine fabrics in the household.
 To implement, Lux was repositioned with a more up-market posture, and began a long association with expensive clothing and high fashion.
 Cano has argued that the positioning strategy JWT used for Lux exhibited an insightful understanding of the way that consumers mentally construct brand images.
 JWT recognized that advertising effectively manipulated socially shared symbols.
 In the case of Lux, the brand disconnected from images of household drudgery, and connected with images of leisure and fashion.